shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 **Ludology** (etymologically 'game logic') - Study of games, the act of playing them, and the players and cultures surrounding them.
 It is a field of cultural studies that deals with all types of games throughout history.

 Every medium has its own narration styles, varying on genres and format.
 Linear narrative is not enough for games and can be less important.
 Movies can create 'knowledge differences' easier than games which blend protagonist and player.
+Plot and characters are things VG find verry difficult to deal .

 |Paradigm Characteristics |  [Narratology](/narratology/) |Ludology
 |---|---|---|